toyokazu/fluent-plugin-mqtt-io/README.md

 The default MQTT topic is "#".
 Configurable options are the following:

-- bind: IP address of MQTT broker
+- host: IP address of MQTT broker
 - port: Port number of MQTT broker
 - format (mandatory): Input parser can be chosen, e.g. json, xml
   - In order to use xml format, you need to install [fluent-plugin-xml-parser](https://github.com/toyokazu/fluent-plugin-xml-parser).